The Con Is On: Plot

-While hiding out at a luxury hotel in Beverly Hills, Peter meets his ex-wife, Jackie, who is now married to Gabriel, a film director, who is also involved in a secret romance with both Gina, one of Jackie's relatives, and Vivienne, a brash Latina actress whom is pressuring him to leave Jackie.
+While hiding out at a luxury hotel in Beverly Hills, Peter meets his ex-wife, Jackie, who is now married to Gabriel, a film director, who is also involved in a secret romance with both Gina, one of Jackie's relatives, and Vivienne, a brash Latina actress who is pressuring him to leave Jackie.
 Attracted by Jackie’s £5 million (around $6.75 million) blue-stone ring, Harry and Peter plan to steal it and give it to Irina to pay her back for the losses of the botched drug deal.
 First, Harry and Peter visit a forger to make a copy of the ring in order to substitute it for the real one at a dinner party that Peter gets himself invited to at Jackie and Gabriel's mansion.
-But their plan is ruined by a drunk Gabriel and Vivienne who interrupt their plans.
+But their plan is ruined by a drunk Gabriel and Vivienne, who interrupt their plans.

 After Irina finds where Harry and Peter are staying, they flee from the hotel and hide out at Jackie's mansion where Harry pretends to be a dog whisperer and delivers the wrong message to Jackie.

 Jackie and Gabriel attend an awards show where Gabriel wins the award for Best Director of a Motion Picture, but while giving his acceptance speech, he dishonorably calls Vivienne his one true love.
 Angry and frustrated with Gabriel after their return home, Jackie gets into a big argument with him, Gina and Vivienne which leads to Jackie throwing away the ring and into Harry's wine glass.